-Our goal is to get more people growing and eating local, sustainably grown rice and grain throughout the state.
+The goal of the Maine Rice Project is to get more people growing and eating local, sustainably grown rice and grain throughout the state.

 We ENGAGE IN education, demonstrations, workshops, and cultivate a “Human-Powered Grain Equipment” tool library with the goal of creating and supporting the expansion of rice paddies in Maine.

 This instructional video focuses on rice production on a small scale human powered farm in Maine.
 The footage spans 5 years.
 Topics covered include rice cultivation, paddy management, harvesting and processing.
 There is a special emphasis on the comparison of directly sown rice and transplanted rice in rice paddies.

 This material is based upon work supported by the National Institute of Food and Agriculture, U.S. Department of Agriculture, through the Northeast Sustainable Agriculture Research and Education program under subaward number FNE16-856.

 We are looking for new sites where we can grow rice. we want to partner with existing farms interested in incorporating rice paddies into their farm operations and/or leasing land.